Manan1107/Application/README.md

 # update the Application-A

-# update in dev - C Application
+# update in dev - C App